 We apply the proposed method to the data described in Section 2.2 to investigate the causal relationship between early adversity, adult stress response, and survival in wild baboons.
 We perform a separate causal mediation analysis for each source of early adversity.
-We posit model (10) for the GC concentrations and Model (11) for the survival outcome.
+We posit model (10) for the GC concentrations, and Model (12) with the cumulative model of mediators for the survival outcome.
+We have also fit the survival model with the concurrent model of mediators, results of which are similar to those of the cumulative model, and thus are omitted below.
 In both models, we added two random effects, one for social group and one for hydrological year.
 In the mediator model, we use the log transformed GC concentrations instead of the original scale, which allows us to interpret the coefficient as the percent difference in GC concentrations between the adversity and non-adversity groups.